Speech and Language Therapy

 - My family member was not an inpatient.
 Are they able to come to Craig Hospital as an outpatient?

-To determine if your family member is eligible for outpatient speech-language therapy at Craig Hospital, please call Margie Shockley, OP Intake Coordinator at 303-789-8474.
+To determine if your family member is eligible for outpatient speech-language therapy at Craig Hospital, please call Margie Shockley, Outpatient Intake Coordinator at 303-789-8474.

 - My family member’s speech sounds fine.
 Why are they seeing a speech-language pathologist?